mkhatib254/ChatBot-Ecl/README.md

 ## Usage

 ### The file ingest.py :
+- You can ignore it if you want to use only the documents that were given in this git
 - This file should be run just one time.
 The data we worked with in the project is provided.
 You can add more if you want.
 When your documents are ready, you can run the file ingest.py in order to get your VectorStore (check the slides or the report).